 In order to ensure that these values are properly understood and implemented by staff it is important that a prison administration sets out its statement of purpose clearly.
 Such a statement will be based on international instruments and standards and will be clearly communicated to all who are involved in the work of prisons.
-The Policy Document of the Uganda Prison Service is an example of such a statement.
-It sets out a clear Mission Statement for the service and identifies the core values that underpin its work.
-Amongst those values is an acknowledgement of the fundamental importance of an effective system for recruiting and training staff.
+As an example, the Swaziland Department of Correctional Services defines its core business as "the safe custody and supervision of offenders according to legal warrants, application and recognition of general rules of human rights in accordance with United Nations Standard Minimum Rules".
+It also has a clear statement of values which underpins all its work.